nforgeio/RaspberryDebugger/README.md

    Your new connection will look something like this on success:
    <br/>![Screenshot](/Doc/Images/GettingStarted/ToolsOptions4.png?raw=true)<br/>

 1. Configure your .NET Core project for debugging.
-Raspberry Debugger supports Console and ASPNET applications targeting .NET Core 3.1.x (we'll support .NET 5 when it's released).
+Raspberry Debugger supports Console and ASPNET applications targeting .NET Core 3.1 and .NET 5
    Open one of your project source files and choose the new **Project/Raspberry Debug** menu:
    <br/>![Screenshot](/Doc/Images/GettingStarted/RaspberryDebugMenu.png?raw=true)<br/>
    The project Raspberry settings dialog will look like this: